Michael Gazzaniga: Early research

 Gazzaniga is known for his work in cognitive neuroscience.
 His research with split-brain patients has helped to understand the distinct roles of the left and right hemispheres of the brain.
-In split-brain patients the corpus callosum, the giant nerve bundle which connects the right and left hemispheres, had been severed to limit the transmission of nerve impulses across the brain in the hopes of decreasing previously intractable seizures.
+In split-brain patients the corpus callosum, the giant nerve bundle that connects the right and left hemispheres had been severed to limit the transmission of nerve impulses across the brain in the hopes of decreasing previously intractable seizures.
 The original series of split-brain patients, whose callosotomies had been done in the 1930s in Rochester, New York had been previously tested, and no evidence was found that there was any disruption of the interhemispheric transfer of information after callosotomy.
 Later, however, Sperry and his graduate student Ron Myers found that severing the corpus callosum in monkeys did block the transfer of information.

 As a first-year graduate student at Caltech, Gazzaniga, convinced by the monkey research that transfer of information would be interrupted, began to test the first California split-brain patient (patient W.J.) with a testing procedure that had not been done on the previous series of split-brain patients.
 He had to present information to one hemisphere only in order for his experiment to work.
 The anatomy of the optic nerve allowed Gazzaniga to communicate solely to one hemisphere or the other.
 Visual information flashed to the right side of the visual field of both eyes is sent to the left hemisphere, and visual information flashed to the left side of the visual field of both eyes is sent to the right hemisphere.
 He designed an apparatus that flashed a letter, number or symbol onto a screen to either the right or left visual field while the patient focused on a central point.
 By fixating on a central point, the quickly flashed figure (200ms) could be isolated to a particular visual field.